oottppxx/enigma2/plugins/README.md

 * Absolut is a VODka plugin, supporting both Vaders API as well as Xtream-Codes API.

-* AutoOff attempts to stop any service after the box goes to standby, and optionally tries to resume the service aftwards - apparently some images don't do it by default, so if you want to confirm, just activate debug and check the debug log.
+* AutoOff attempts to stop any service after the box goes to standby, and optionally tries to resume the service afterwards - apparently some images don't do it by default, so if you want to confirm, just activate debug and check the debug log.

 * Frenchs adds some spice to Heinz (see below), marking catchup supporting channels